David J. Farrar: Early life and education

 Born in London, Farrar was the elder son of Donald Frederic Farrar (1897–1982), a former Royal Flying Corps supply pilot, and Mabel Margaret Farrar, née Hadgraft (1896–1985), and brother of RAF airman and poet James Farrar.

-He was educated at Sutton Grammar School for Boys, Surrey, and won three scholarships to Cambridge University, going up in 1939 to Gonville and Caius College.
-In his second year, Farrar (at the age of 19) passed the Mechanical Sciences tripos First Class with distinctions and received a share in University prizes for aerodynamics and structures.
+He was educated at Sutton Grammar School for Boys, Surrey, and won three scholarships to study engineering at Gonville and Caius College, Cambridge, going up in 1939.
+In his second year, Farrar (at the age of 19) passed the Mechanical Sciences tripos First Class with distinction and received a share in University prizes for aerodynamics and structures.

 Career

 Near World War II, Farrar was expected to go into the Royal Air Force and had been an active member of the University Air Squadron, but he was assigned to the aircraft industry in the Bristol Aeroplane Company, where he specialized initially in structural design.
 By age 25, he had devised new approaches to the design of compression structures and was in charge of the structural design of Britain's largest landplane, the Bristol Brabazon aircraft.

 In 1949, Farrar made in-flight observations of wing buckling in a Bristol Freighter and then did full-power engine cut tests.
-On the next flight with the chief aerodynamicist and the head of the flight test onboard, the full-power engine cut, which caused the fin and rudder to break, and all aboard were lost.
+On the next flight with the chief aerodynamicist and the head of the flight test on board, the full-power engine cut, which caused the fin and rudder to break, and all aboard were lost.
 The head of the flight test was the designated head of the new Guided Weapons department, to which Farrar then succeeded.
 Contracts having already been let for army and navy anti-aircraft systems, Bristol and Ferranti were teamed to study a longer-range system for the Royal Air Force.
 The key to the longer-range system was ramjet propulsion, which required extensive flight development.
 Despite this, the resulting Bloodhound 1 missile entered service before the other two.

 On the formation of the British Aircraft Corporation, Bristol had joined as a junior partner, with all guided weapon work assigned to English Electric, whose guided weapon team had commenced the development of a weapon with second-generation continuous-wave radar (CW) guidance.
 The Bristol GW team was vulnerable, and two attempts to eliminate it were made.
 A Bloodhound I missile was rapidly modified to CW guidance and intercepted and destroyed the target aircraft.
 The other contractors had not reached this stage, so the Bristol Bloodhound II was developed for the Royal Air Force, Sweden, and Switzerland.
 Its advanced features gave it very long service life.